splunk/kafka-connect-splunk/README.md

 ## Build

-1. Clone the repo from https://github.com/splunk/splunk-kafka-connect
+1. Clone the repo from https://github.com/splunk/kafka-connect-splunk
 2. Verify that Java8 JRE or JDK is installed.
 3. Run `bash build.sh`.
-The build script will download all dependencies and build the Splunk Kafka Connector.
+The build script will download all dependencies and build Splunk Connect for Kafka.

-Note: The resulting "splunk-kafka-connect-*.tar.gz" package is self-contained.
-Bundled within it are the Kafka Connect framework, all 3rd party libraries, and the Splunk Kafka Connector.
+Note: The resulting "splunk-kafka-connect*.tar.gz" package is self-contained.
+Bundled within it are the Kafka Connect framework, all 3rd party libraries, and Splunk Connect for Kafka.

 ## Quick Start

 1. [Start](https://kafka.apache.org/quickstart) your Kafka Cluster and confirm it is running.
 2. If this is a new install, create a test topic (eg: `perf`).
 Inject events into the topic.
 This can be done using [Kafka data-gen-app](https://github.com/dtregonning/kafka-data-gen) or the Kafka bundle [kafka-console-producer](https://kafka.apache.org/quickstart#quickstart_send).
-3. Untar the package created from the build script: `tar xzvf splunk-kafka-connect-*.tar.gz` (Default target location is /tmp/splunk-kafka-connect-build/splunk-kafka-connect).
+3. Untar the package created from the build script: `tar xzvf splunk-kafka-connect-*.tar.gz` (Default target location is /tmp/splunk-kafka-connect-build/kafka-connect-splunk).
 4. Navigate to splunk-kafka-connect directory `cd splunk-kafka-connect`.
 5. Adjust values for `bootstrap.servers` and `plugin.path` inside `config/connect-distributed-quickstart.properties` to fit your environment.
 Default values should work for experimentation.
 6. Run `./bin/connect-distributed.sh config/connect-distributed-quickstart.properties` to start Kafka Connect.